elyasha/myVelib/README.md

 - jdk 11

 # 1 Overview
-A bike sharing system (like, for example, Velib in Paris) allows inhabitants to rent bicycles and cycle around a metropolitan area.
+A bicycle sharing system (like, for example, Velib in Paris) allows inhabitants to rent bicycles and cycle around a metropolitan area.
 Such a system consists of several interacting parts
 including: the renting stations (displaced in key points of a metropolitan area), dierent kind of bicycles (mechanical and electrically assisted), the users (which may posses a reg-